 An important responsibility of the Austrian Foreign and European Policy is to contribute to and to implement the so-called Common Foreign and Security Policy (CFSP).
 It is the political pillar of the external action of the EU.
-The EU accession process (preceding the entry of new Member States into the EU) , the European Neighbourhood policy, External Trade, Development Cooperation and Humanitarian Aid are also part of EU foreign policy.
+The EU accession process (preceding the entry of new Member States into the EU), the European Neighbourhood policy, External Trade, Development Cooperation and Humanitarian Aid are also part of the EU’s external action.

-To achieve greater efficiency and visibility of EU foreign policy, it was decided upon the creation of the position of High Representative for CFSP in the Amsterdam Treaty.
-This position was filled by Javier Solana between 18 October 1999 and 1 December 2009.
+To achieve greater efficiency and visibility of EU foreign policy, the position of High Representative for CFSP was created by the Amsterdam Treaty.
 The CFSP provisions were revised in the Treaty of Nice which entered into force on 1 February 2003.
-The Treaty of Nice extended the number of areas within CFSP where decisions by majority are possible.
-In addition, the Political and Security Committee was created.
-It normally meets twice per week to make decisions on CFSP issues and to monitor the implementation of operations and missions within the framework of the Common Security and Defence Policy (CSDP).
+The Treaty of Nice extended the number of areas within CFSP where decisions by majority voting are possible.
+In addition, the Political and Security Committee (PSC) was created.
+It normally meets twice per week to prepare decisions on CFSP issues and to monitor the implementation of operations and missions within the framework of the Common Security and Defense Policy (CSDP).

 The Treaty of Lisbon (in force since 1 December 2009) brought significant reforms to CFSP structures (cf. Title V, Articles 21-46 of the Treaty on European Union).
-It introduced the European External Action Service (EEAS) as a new European Union institution which is headed by the High Representative of the Union for Foreign Affairs and Security Policy.
-In order to ensure a maximum of coherence in the European Union’s external action the High Representative is also Commissioner for External Action and Vice-President of the Commission, coordinating the CFSP and external relations of the Commission.
-Since November 2009, Baroness Catherine Ashton holds the position of the High Representative of the Union for Foreign Affairs and Security Policy.
-Her term of office will expire in October 2014.
+It introduced the European External Action Service (EEAS), which is headed by the High Representative of the Union for Foreign Affairs and Security Policy.
+In order to ensure a maximum of coherence in the European Union’s external action the High Representative is also Commissioner for External Action and one of the four Vice-Presidents of the Commission, coordinating the CFSP and external relations of the Commission.
+Federica Mogherini has held this position since November 2014.
+Her term of office will expire in October 2019.

 The High Representative chairs the Foreign Affairs Council which is comprised of the foreign ministers of the EU Member States and which normally meets at least once per month.
 The Council is the central decision-making body for CFSP and CSDP.